microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 multiplies the `M`-element vector by the matrix then adds the `K`-element vector producing a result `K`-element vector.

-Either vector may be a native vector or an `LinAlgInterpretedVector` which combines a packed element vector with an interpretation type.
-The `K`-element vector may also be a `LinAlgVectorRef` which refers to a vector in memory.
-Using the `LinAlgVectorRef` overload makes it easier for the backend compiler to optimize the bias vector loads with the ALU operations.
+Either vector may be a native vector or an `InterpretedVector` which combines a packed element vector with an interpretation type.
+The `K`-element vector may also be a `VectorRef` which refers to a vector in memory.
+Using the `VectorRef` overload makes it easier for the backend compiler to optimize the bias vector loads with the ALU operations.